dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 ---

 :::info Beta functionality
-The Tableau integration with the dbt Semantic Layer is a [beta feature](https://docs.getdbt.com/docs/dbt-versions/product-lifecycles#dbt-cloud) and is subject to change without notification.
+The Tableau integration with the dbt Semantic Layer is a [beta feature](/docs/dbt-versions/product-lifecycles#dbt-cloud).
 :::